-NEW BRUNSWICK, New Jersey — Tuition and fees are going up at New Jersey's flagship university for the upcoming school year.
+NEW BRUNSWICK, New Jersey — Tuition is going up at New Jersey's flagship university for the upcoming school year.

-The Rutgers University Board of Governors voted Wednesday to raise tuition by about 2 percent for the 2014-2015 academic year.
+The Rutgers University Board of Governors voted Thursday to raise tuition and fees by 2.3 percent for the 2015-2016 academic year.

 The board said the increases are "modest, but necessary" in the face of increasing costs and decreasing operating money from the state.
 The board also approved a $3.78 billion budget.

 The approved increases will raise tuition, fees and room and board to $26,185 for a New Jersey resident enrolled in Rutgers' arts and sciences program in New Brunswick, using the most popular dining plan and living in a traditional residence hall.

 In-state students currently pay $10,954 in tuition at Rutgers' school of arts and sciences.
 That will increase to $11,217 in the upcoming school year.

 The board voted to raise undergraduate tuition, fees and room and board by 2.4 percent at the New Brunswick campus, 2.3 percent in Camden and 2.3 percent in Newark.